shopsys/shopsys/packages/frontend-api/apiary/order/methods/create-order.md

         - street (required) - Billing address street name (will be on the tax invoice)
         - city (required) - Billing address city name (will be on the tax invoice)
         - postcode (required) - Billing address zip code (will be on the tax invoice)
-        - country (required) - Billing address country code (Country will be on the tax invoice)
+        - country (required) - Billing address country code in ISO 3166-1 alpha-2 (Country will be on the tax invoice)
         - differentDeliveryAddress (boolean, required) - Determines whether to deliver products to a different address than the billing one
         - deliveryFirstName - First name of the contact person for delivery (required when differentDeliveryAddress is true)
         - deliveryLastName - Last name of the contact person for delivery (required when differentDeliveryAddress is true)